What happens when a student becomes habitually truant from school?

 What determines if a student has made satisfactory progress on the absence intervention plan?

-When the absence intervention team defines what satisfactory progress looks like in the student’s plan, the student and the family will have a clear understanding of how to be successful.
-The absence intervention team will meet before the conclusion of the absence intervention plan to determine if the student made satisfactory progress based on the metrics shared in the plan.
-The team may consider attendance barriers in the determination.
+Setting a clear, individualized definition of “satisfactory progress” is a key component of the student’s plan.
+This allows the student and family to have a clear understanding of how to be successful.
+Before the conclusion of the plan on the 61st day, the team determines if the student made satisfactory progress based on the metrics in the plan.
+The team may consider attendance barriers.
 Satisfactory progress may not look the same for all students.
 Students who have made satisfactory progress do not meet the requirements for truancy.

 Back to Top